Java Memory Model

 never modifies theflag

-might never been observed! - Processor
+might never be observed! - Processor

 #2